chrishoina/oci-arch-ords-ha/notes.md

 sudo firewall-cmd --reload
 ```

 If you want to inspect what you just did, you can issue the `sudo firewall-cmd --list-all-zones` command to review your firewall settings.[^41] I'm including an image.
-Below that image is a complete print out of what I observed in my compute instance's terminal.
+And below that image is a complete print out of what I observed in my compute instance's terminal.

 [^41]: You owe it to yourself to read about the firewall utility.
 We often gloss over it in tutorials, but [here are the docs](https://firewalld.org/documentation/man-pages/firewall-cmd.html) for reference.